Break-Even MRR: The Metric Founders Ignore

 Break-even is a target.
 Runway is the clock you are racing to reach it.
 The two together tell you whether your current trajectory actually works.

 Runway, in months, is roughly your available savings divided by your monthly net burn, where net burn is your living costs minus whatever the business currently contributes.
-If you have 12 months of savings and the business covers a third of your costs, your runway is longer than 12 months, because the business is sharing the load.
 As MRR climbs toward founder break-even, your net burn shrinks and your runway stretches.
 When MRR crosses the line, burn goes to zero and runway becomes effectively infinite.

 What moves the break-even line fastest